Nvelop

 Requirements Document

-Purpose: Ensures all stakeholders agree on what's needed.
-Guides RFX creation and evaluation.
+Purpose: Ensures stakeholder alignment.
+Guides RFX creation and evaluation criteria.

 RFX Document

 Request for Information, Proposal, Quotation, or Solution.
-Includes requirements, evaluation criteria, timeline, terms, and instructions for suppliers.
+Includes requirements, evaluation criteria, timeline, terms, and supplier instructions.

-Purpose: Communicates needs to suppliers and solicits responses.
-Sets expectations and evaluation framework.
+Purpose: Communicates needs to suppliers and sets expectations for the evaluation process.

 Evaluation Scorecard